xari/xari-dev/content/blog/reducing-arrays/index.md

 <div class="call-out-indigo">

 This post is part of a series on data wrangling and visualisation with JavaScript.
-The content in this post is fairly advance, so it will help if you're already familliar with JavaScript's `reduce()` method.
+The content in this post is rather advanced, so it will help if you're already familliar with JavaScript's `reduce()` method.

 You can find the other posts in the series at the links below.